amgt-d1/Feat-SKSJ/README.md

 #define NODE_MAX 1200
 #define L TOP_K
 ```
-- TOP_K : The number of object pairs to output.
+- TOP_K: The number of object pairs to output.
 The default is 100．
-- num : The number of objects to retrive．The default is 1,000,000．
+- num: The number of objects to retrive．The default is 1,000,000．
-- alpha : The parameter to leverage the textual similarity and spatial similarity．The default is 0.5．
+- alpha: The parameter to leverage the textual similarity and spatial similarity．The default is 0.5．
-- NODE_MAX : The maximum number of objects contained in one leaf node.
+- NODE_MAX: The maximum number of objects contained in one leaf node.
-- L : The number of leaf nodes for similarity calclation in Init Threshold Calclation．
+- L: The number of leaf nodes for similarity calclation in Init Threshold Calclation．

 ### Setting of Dataset
 ```